(See also Overview of Tumors of the Nervous System.)

 Because the spinal cord is organized in a specific way, doctors can locate the tumor by determining which parts of the body are not functioning normally.

-Doctors must rule out other disorders that can affect the function of the spinal cord, such as a herniated disk, injuries, inflammation of the spinal cord, an inadequate blood supply to the spinal cord, or compression of the spinal cord by a pocket of pus (abscess), tumor, or blood clot.
+When doctors suspect a spinal tumor, they must rule out other disorders that can affect the function of the spinal cord, such as a herniated disk, injuries, demyelination (damage to the tissues that cover nerves) and inflammation of the spinal cord, an inadequate blood supply to the spinal cord, or compression of the spinal cord by a pocket of pus (abscess) or blood clot.